Donkey (Shrek): Shrek Forever After (2010)

 In the fourth film, Donkey brings his Dronkeys over to Shrek's swamp often, much to Shrek's annoyance at the ensuing daily chaos.
-He takes part in innocently ruining Shrek's babies' birthday party.
+Along with Shrek's other friends, he unknowingly irritates him to the point where he lashes out, ruining the ogre triplets' birthday party.

 In Rumplestiltskin's alternate universe, Donkey first meets Shrek when he pulls a wagon the ogre is imprisoned in, and is forced to sing (reminiscent of a car stereo) by the witches, who whip him to change songs.
 After being taken to Rumplestiltskin, Shrek escapes and takes Donkey with him, much to the latter's chagrin.
 At first, Donkey fears Shrek and runs away, but returns after seeing Shrek cry over his babies' toy.
 Having never seen an ogre cry before, Donkey decides to trust Shrek and befriends him.

 Donkey also proves to be highly intelligent, and helps Shrek find a loophole in Rumplestiltskin's contract, comparing Shrek's situation to The Twilight Zone.
 The duo meet Fiona, Puss, and the rebellion of ogres in the woods, and Donkey befriends Puss in Boots and the ogres as well.
 Donkey later saves Shrek and Fiona from the Pied Piper (at Puss' urging), and then leads the assault on Rumplestiltskin's castle.
 He also attempts to seduce the Dragon, having learned from Shrek that she is his wife in the other reality, to stop her from eating Shrek and Fiona, but he fails to do so.
 Luckily, none of them are harmed.
 After Rumplestiltskin is defeated, Donkey sadly watches as Shrek begins to turn into pixie dust when his time is up.

 In the ending, with reality restored, Donkey celebrates Shrek's children's birthday.
 Later on, he is seen with Dragon, who playfully gobbles him up.
 Finally, he and other characters make mud angels.